codebyshennan/tamkeen-data/docs/1-frontend/react/styling-libraries.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-26 at 11.07.50 AM.png" alt=""><figcaption><p>Small Screen ≥576px</p></figcaption></figure>

 The Grid system in `react-bootstrap` affords developers an easy way to dynamically resize content dependant on their users screens.
 This system of Bootstrap Components comes together to build fully responsive webpages, it should be noted that the underlying system used here is flexbox.
-This system is a fantastic way to ensure that an applications content can be visible to users across multiple device sizes without the need to add in hundreds of @mediaqueries.&#x20;
+This system is a fantastic way to ensure that an applications content can be visible to users across multiple device sizes without the need to add in hundreds of `@mediaqueries`.